Get Tech Tips

 Is It OK To Top Off With R410a?

-I am consistently surprised by how much false information still circulates out in the field and one of the ones I hear often is the idea that you cannot or should not “top-off” or recharge R410a systems on top of an existing charge of R410a when the system is low.
+I am consistently surprised by how much false information still circulates out in the field, and one of the ones I hear often is the idea that you cannot or should not “top-off” or recharge R410a systems on top of an existing charge of R410a when the system is low.

-While this can (and does) occur with high glide refrigerants, it has been proven that this is most likely to occur in very slow leaks during long periods of storage when the refrigerant is not moving.
-An example would be a high glide blend in a tank with a slow leak at the valve on top.
-This is the worst case scenario and an example of where fractionation can be a real issue.
+While this can (and does) occur with high-glide refrigerants, it has been proven that this is most likely to occur in very slow leaks during long periods of storage when the refrigerant is not moving.
+An example would be a high-glide blend in a tank with a slow leak at the valve on top.
+This is the worst-case scenario and an example of where fractionation can be a real issue.

 In a running system or a system that runs most of the time, it is unlikely that fractionation would pose an issue because the movement of the refrigerant in the circuit mixes the refrigerant and prevents one part from leaking significantly faster than another.
-This study by Purdue covers this as it relates to flammability risks.
+This study by Purdue covers this concept as it relates to flammability risks.

-But once again… It does no harm to top off an R410a system with R410a.
+But once again, it does no harm to top off an R410a system with R410a.
 This is NOT to say I'm advocating recharging systems without finding and repairing leaks where possible, just that fractionation isn't a reason not to do so.